 The De rerum natura is, as its title confirms, a work of physics, written in the venerable tradition of Greek treatises On nature.
 Nevertheless, Lucretius writes as a complete Epicurean, offering his reader not just cosmological understanding but the full recipe for happiness.
 Certainly to eliminate fear of the divine through physical understanding is one component of this task, but not the only one.
 According to the Epicurean canon, the fear of death must also be countered, and the rational management of pleasures and pains learnt.

-Such an agenda manifests itself at various strategically significant points of the poem, in the form of Lucretius' uplifting pleas for Epicurean values.
-The magnificent finale of book 3 (830-1094) is a diatribe against the fear of death, taking as its starting point the preceding demonstration that death is simply annihilation.
+Such an agenda manifests itself at various strategically significant points of the poem, in the form of Lucretius’ uplifting pleas for Epicurean values.
+The magnificent finale of book 3 (830–1094) is a diatribe against the fear of death, taking as its starting point the preceding demonstration that death is simply annihilation.
 To fear a future state of death, Lucretius argues, is to make the conceptual blunder of supposing yourself present to regret and bewail your own non-existence.
 The reality is that being dead will be no worse (just as it will be no better) than it was, long ago, not yet to have been born.
-This Lucretian ‘symmetry argument’ (see Warren 2004; also Death 2.3), which has enjoyed widespread discussion in the recent philosophical literature on death, is found in company with a whole battery of further arguments for acquiescing in the prospect of one's own dissolution.
-Book 4's treatment of sex (1037-1287) includes a matching diatribe, denouncing and deriding the folly of enslavement to sexual passion (1121-1191).
+This Lucretian ‘symmetry argument’ (see Warren 2004; also Death 2.3), which has enjoyed widespread discussion in the recent philosophical literature on death, is found in company with a whole battery of further arguments for acquiescing in the prospect of one’s own dissolution.
+Book 4’s treatment of sexual passion (1037–1287) includes a matching diatribe, comically denouncing the folly of enslaving oneself to any individual (1121–1191).

 The Epicurean fourfold cure (tetrapharmakos) read: ‘God holds no fears, death no worries.
 Good is easily attainable, evil easily endurable.’
 The first three of these maxims are fully represented by the poem’s moral commentary, but the fourth is curiously absent.
 How was evil to be endured?
 Epicurus’ recipe for accepting pain with equanimity lay in such strategies as concentrating the mind on past pleasures, and, where the pain was terminally severe, on its imminent eclipse by the painless state of death.
 Although this recipe has not always impressed Epicurus’ modern interpreters, it was widely and admiringly quoted by his ancient followers and sympathizers.
 It is hard to believe that Lucretius, with his deep understanding of Epicurean ethics, did not plan to rectify its glaring omission from his poem.
 If he did so plan, the obvious place to incorporate the final maxim of the canon would have been in connection with the frightful sufferings in the great Athenian plague, horrifyingly described in the poem’s closing verses.
 Those who believe that the poem is unfinished, and that Lucretius had he lived would have developed or restructured its final part, may justifiably suspect that the possibility of good cheer and optimism in the face of pain was the motif that he was saving for that role, wherever and however he might eventually have chosen to work it in.